jmeekhof/blog/_posts/2025-08-18-tailscale-eversolo.md

 ### Navidrome

 Navidrome is a really nice piece of software.
 I like that it makes my music searchable, and supports live encoding to mp3 or aac for devices that don't support flac.

 When I'm mobile, I use symfonium to browse my music and play it on my phone.
 Thanks to Navidrome and Tailscale it's easy to do this securely.

-To accomplish this I create a pod for navidrome and run navidrome, and caddy (with the talescale plugin) in the pod.
+To accomplish this I create a pod for navidrome and run navidrome, and caddy (with the tailscale plugin) in the pod.

 navidrome.pod

 {% highlight systemd %}
 [Pod]
 PodName=navidrome
 PublishPort=4533:4533

 {% endhighlight %}

 navidrome.container